ali00ayman/arduino-casino-simulator/readme.md

 - LCD1602 display
 - 5V magnetic buzzer
 - 1 RGB LED (4 pins)
-- 3 × 220Ω resistors
+- 3 × 220Ω resistors (for the RGB LED)
 - 1 push button
 - 2kΩ resistor (used instead of a potentiometer)
-- Jumper wires (male-to-male and female-to-male)
+- Jumper wires

-I used **all Arduino pins except D0, D1, D2, and D3**.
+- female-to-male wires

 For the LCD contrast, I did not use a potentiometer.
 Instead, I connected a **2kΩ resistor between V0 and GND** to lower the contrast, since I did not have a potentiometer available.